-I was intrigued by a post regarding a new app called Shopmium, partly because it claimed to allow you to save money by shopping, and partly because it was offering free Ben and Jerry’s as a referral launch offer.
-And if there’s one thing your author loves it’s some ice cream…..
+I was intrigued when I read about the Shopmium app, partly because it claimed to allow you to save money by shopping, and partly because it was offering free Ben and Jerry’s as a referral launch offer (sorry, this has since finished for any newer readers!) and if there’s one thing your author loves it’s some ice cream…..

-So I downloaded the app and signed up!
+So I downloaded the Shopmium app and signed up!

-I’d describe it more to a free trial or “try something with a voucher” than a pure “save on shopping” app.
+I’d describe Shopmium as a “try something new with a voucher” than a pure “save on shopping” app.
 Let me explain:

-- On the app a variety of products are listed.
-These are accompanied by an offer for a discount or in some cases to try it for free!
+- On the Shopmium app a variety of products are listed, usually a new range that the manufacture is keen for you to try in the hope that you like it and buy it in future.
+Each listing is accompanied by an offer for a discount or in the best cases to try out the product for free.

 - You purchase the product at full price at the supermarket.

-- You then scan the barcode of the product to match it to the offer.
+- You accept the offer in the Shopmium app, and scan the barcode of the product to show you’ve bought it.

-- Finally, you take a photo of your receipt to prove you’ve made the purchase.
+- Finally, you take a photo of your receipt and submit in the Shopmium app to prove you’ve made the purchase.

 Keen to give this a go, I sauntered off to Waitrose and got my Ben and Jerry’s.
 Hooray!

 Then I got home, and tried to scan it.
 And it didn’t work…..
 Argh!